 Due to this, the lens features a physical aperture ring.
 It’s clickless, which means it spins smoothly without any hard stops.
 I personally prefer clicked (hard stop) aperture rings, but this one worked just fine.

 By the way, if this is your first manual lens, make sure to enable the “release shutter w/o lens” option in your camera settings.
 In fact, if you’re looking to learn more about manual focus lenses in general, check out my huge Sony a6000 manual focus guide.
+It’ll tell you everything you’d ever need to know (and more!) about manual focus.

 My Final Thoughts